 Washington DC has a strong economy, bolstered by federal operations based in the city which account for as much as 25 percent of the city's employees.
 That said, because only US citizens can take up government jobs, expats will need to look to other industries if they wish to find work in Washington DC.
 Luckily, there are other options, with sectors such as tourism and services also making up a significant part of the city's economy.

 Job market in Washington DC

-Though the largest employer in Washington DC is the US government, there are also a number of top area industries closely related to, but not actually part of, the government.
+Though the largest employer in Washington DC is the US government, there are also several top area industries closely related to, but not actually part of, the government.
 This opens up potential jobs for expats in sectors such as defence contracting, lobbying, non-profit organisations and publishing.
 In addition, many expats work closely with governmental agencies and are employed by overseas companies or foreign governments.